15 Free Supreme Court Worksheets for Kids

 She was born on April 28, 1960, in New York and graduated from Harvard Law School.

-President Barack Obama nominated her as an Associate Justice of the Supreme Court and She took her seat on August 7, 2010.
+President Barack Obama nominated her as an Associate Justice of the Supreme Court and she took her seat on August 7, 2010.

 Brett M. Kavanaugh